Speech Disorders & Language Disorders in Children Explained

-There are various types of Speech and Language Disorders.
+Are you concerned that your child may have a speech disorder or a language disorder?
+There are various types of Speech and Language Disorders in children.
 In this article Speech Therapist Mary Pat O’Malley goes through different speech and language problems that you may encounter with your children, and gives advice on how you can help your child with speech therapy.

 What is the difference between speech and language?

 Before I get into the different kinds of Speech Disorders and Language Disorders, let’s refresh the difference between speech and language.

 When I say speech, I’m talking about pronunciation- how your child says their words.
 (Speech can also include how their voice sounds and stuttering but I’m not including them here today)

 When I talk about language, I’m talking about what their first words are, their sentences, their grammar, and vocabulary.

 A speech problem and a language problem are not the same thing.

 Now of course your child can have both a speech and a language disorder at the same time but to keep things clear, I’m going to focus on one at a time.